 - Aiding the physician-led international response.

-$5 million to support the Frontline Fund for Healthcare Workers, to ensure that health care workers on the frontline, across Canada, can access the resources they need when they need them.
+$5 million to support the Frontline Fund for Healthcare Workers, to ensure that health care workers on the frontline of Canada's largest hospitals can access the resources they need when they need them.

 $5 million to support health care workers at the frontline of community hospitals, through a fund set up by the CMA Foundation.